Entry and re-entry of dogs, cats, ferrets and other pets in tourist traffic from third countries to Austria

 Entry requirements

-• Each animal must be marked
+- Each animal must be labelled

-• Each animal must be vaccinated against rabies and this vaccination must be valid
+- Each animal must be vaccinated against rabies and this vaccination must be valid

-• An animal health certificate with confirmation of the rabies serological test must be presented for each animal
+- An animal health certificate with confirmation of the serological rabies test must be presented for each animal

 If these conditions are met, a dog, cat or ferret has a minimum age of 7 months.

-• the valid rabies vaccination and additionally also
+- the valid rabies vaccination and additionally

-• the serological rabies test is entered.
+- the serological rabies test is entered.
 If a serological rabies test is not entered in the pet passport, a confirmation of the serological rabies test must be presented in addition to the pet passport.

-Ascension, Antigua and Barbuda, Argentina, Australia, Aruba, Bosnia and Herzegovina, Barbados, Bahrain, Bermuda, Bonaire, Sint Eustatius and Saba (the Caribbean Netherlands), Belarus, Canada, Chile, Curaçao, Fiji, Falkland Islands, United Kingdom (excluding Northern Ireland), Guernsey, Hong Kong, Isle of Man, Jamaica, Japan, Jersey, St. Kitts and Nevis, Cayman Islands, St. Lucia, Montserrat, Mauritius, Mexico, Malaysia, New Caledonia, New Zealand, North Macedonia, French Polynesia, St. Pierre and Miquelon, Russia, Singapore, St. Helena, Sint Maarten, United Arab Emirates, Sint Maarten, Trinidad and Tobago, Taiwan, United States of America (including American Samoa, Guam, Northern Mariana Islands, Puerto Rico and American Virgin Islands), St. Vincent and the Grenadines, British Virgin Islands, Vanuatu, Wallis and Futuna.
+Ascension, United Arab Emirates, Antigua and Barbuda, Argentina, Australia, Aruba, Bosnia and Herzegovina, Barbados, Bahrain, Bermuda, Bonaire, Sint Eustatius and Saba (the Caribbean Netherlands), Canada, Chile, Curaçao, Fiji, Falkland Islands, United Kingdom (excluding Northern Ireland), Guernsey, Hong Kong, Isle of Man, Jamaica, Japan, Jersey, St. Kitts and Nevis, Cayman Islands, St. Lucia, Montserrat, Mauritius, Mexico, Malaysia, New Caledonia, New Zealand, North Macedonia, French Polynesia, St Pierre and Miquelon, Singapore, St Helena, St Maarten, Sint Maarten.Helena, Sint Maarten, Trinidad and Tobago, Taiwan, United States of America (including American Samoa, Guam, Northern Mariana Islands, Puerto Rico and U.S. Virgin Islands), St. Vincent and the Grenadines, British Virgin Islands, Vanuatu, Wallis and Futuna.

 2. A) Entry

-• Each animal must be marked
+- Each animal must be labelled

-• An animal health certificate and a declaration in accordance with Article 25(3) of Regulation(EU) No 576/2013 must be submitted for each animal.
-This declaration must be issued in English or German and must be completed in PRINTED WRITING.
+- A declaration in accordance with Article 25(3) of Regulation (EU) No 576/2013 must be submitted for each animal.
+This declaration must be drawn up in German and English and completed in PRINTED LETTERS.
+The model for this declaration is set out in Annex IV Part 3 of Regulation (EU) No 577/2013

 2. B) Re-entry

-• Each animal must enter directly after a stay exclusively in one or more of the states or territories listed above.
-If a stay in other states or territories has also taken place, these facilitated conditions can only be claimed if a pet passport(*) is carried in which, in addition to the valid rabies vaccination, the serological rabies test is also entered, or a declaration pursuant to Article 12 para.
-1(c) of Regulation(EU) No 576/2013 is presented that only one transit has taken place through the states or territories not listed above, and that during this transit the animal has had no contact with animals of species susceptible to rabies and has not left a secured means of transport or the premises of an international airport.
-This declaration must be issued in English and German and completed in PRINTED WRITING.
+- Each animal must enter Austria directly after a stay exclusively in one or more of the countries or territories listed above.
+If a stay has also taken place in other states or territories, these facilitated conditions can only be claimed if a pet passport(*) is carried in which, in addition to the valid rabies vaccination, the serological rabies test is also entered, or a declaration in accordance with Article 12 Para.
+1 letter c of Regulation(EU) No. 576/2013 is presented, stating that only one transit has taken place through the states or territories not listed above and that the animal has not had any contact with animals of species susceptible to rabies during this transit and has not left a secured means of transport or the premises of an international airport.
+This declaration must be issued in German and English and completed in PRINT.

 If no pet passport can be presented, the provisions under 2.
-A) must be fulfilled.
+A) must be fulfilled

 Explanations